spezia/travel-company/README.md

 # travel-company

-This is an example of the laravel project
+This is an example of the API laravel project

+open the page http://127.0.01:8000/api/list to see the list of companies